-Biden judicial pick Ketanji Brown Jackson defends independence in Senate hearing
+Biden judicial pick Ketanji Brown Jackson defends her independence in Senate hearing

 Jackson’s ruling in the McGahn case was twice reversed by an appeals court panel and is still pending before the full D.C.
 Circuit, which initially agreed with Jackson that the House has legal grounds to sue to enforce its subpoena.

-“I have no control over what outside groups say about my rulings,” she added, “I have no control over what reporters say about my rulings.”
+“I have no control over what outside groups say about my rulings,” she added.
+“I have no control over what reporters say about my rulings.”

-In eight years on the U.S. District Court in Washington, Jackson said her more than 550 rulings were intentionally written for the public, the appeals court and the parties in the case.
+In eight years on the U.S. District Court in Washington, Jackson said, her more than 550 rulings were intentionally written for the public, the appeals court and the parties in the case.

 Sen. Cory Booker (D-N.J.) rejected the idea that outside groups had influenced Biden’s judicial picks.
 The senator contrasted Biden’s approach to the Trump administration’s reliance on a list of nominees recommended by the conservative Federalist Society.

-In a statement after the hearing, Demand Justice’s chief counsel Christopher Kang said Jackson was not included on its list because of any particular ruling but because of her work as a public defender, on the U.S. Sentencing Commission and on the bench.
+In a statement after the hearing, Demand Justice’s chief counsel, Christopher Kang, said Jackson was included on its list not because of any particular ruling but because of her work as a public defender, on the U.S. Sentencing Commission and on the bench.

 “Jackson’s record is so sterling that Republicans have resorted to inventing conspiracy theories,” Kang said in an email.